Ruuucker/Ruuucker.github.io/_posts/articles/2018-03-10-How-Kerberos works.md

 ## Ticket Security advantage

 The ticket Tc, s is encrypted with the server key so that the only thing that can be done by the person who receives the ticket (and this can be done by anyone before version 5) will give the ticket to the server with which you want to talk.
-In version 5, kerberos began to accept such requests only with the hash of the timestamp and client key H {timestamp, Kc} due to the possibility of an offline brute force ticket that was sent as a response.
+In version 5, kerberos began to accept such requests only with the hash of the timestamp and client key H{timestamp, Kc} due to the possibility of an offline brute force ticket that was sent as a response.
 Also, in the 5th version, shared encryption keys were no longer used for the sake of a separate user and service, ie instead of one shared key, 2 separate keys began to be contained in the ticket.

 TGS for the TGS service with which you can get tickets from the TGS service, temporary, and the hacker will be able to work on behalf of the user only while the ticket is 'alive' and after some time it will no longer be valid, unlike the user key that only changes when changing the user's password, which is not often.